The project is developing the Gorgon and Jansz-Io fields, located between 130 and 200 kilometres off the northwestern coast of Western Australia.

 Crucial to the protection of Barrow Island is the Project’s Quarantine Management System (QMS) which provides an unprecedented level of quarantine management across all activities on the island.
 Developed in consultation with some of the world’s leading quarantine and biosecurity experts, the QMS sets new benchmarks in environmental protection and is a significant investment in safeguarding the island’s unique environment.

 Gorgon and greenhouse gas management

-The Gorgon Project will position Australia as a world leader in the application of greenhouse gas injection technology.
-Naturally occurring reservoir carbon dioxide will be extracted prior to gas processing and injected into a deep reservoir unit more than two kilometres beneath Barrow Island.
+The Gorgon Project is helping to position Australia as a world leader in the application of greenhouse gas injection technology.
+Naturally occurring reservoir carbon dioxide is extracted prior to gas processing and injected into a deep reservoir unit more than two kilometres beneath Barrow Island.
 This will reduce greenhouse gas emissions from the project by around 40 percent.